LLNL/protein_tune_rl/README.md

 ## 🧠 How It Works

 1. **Infilling Model (IgLM)**
-   Protein sequences are modified using IgLM, which can "fill in" masked regions (like CDR loops) of user-defined length based on surrounding context.
+   Protein sequences are modified using IgLM, which can “fill in” masked regions (like CDR loops) of user-defined length based on surrounding context.

 2. **Online RL (PPO)**
    IgLM is fine-tuned using **Proximal Policy Optimization** to maximize a custom reward function while staying close to the original model.